Posted on October 21st, 2024

 A personalized approach to treatment can transform the way you manage urinary retention, focusing on techniques tailored to your unique needs and lifestyle.
 Here are some targeted strategies to consider:

-Strengthening the pelvic floor muscles through regular exercises, such as Kegels, can help improve bladder control and reduce symptoms of urinary retention.
+Strengthening and relaxation of the pelvic floor muscles through regular exercises, such as Kegels and/or relaxation techniques and manual release to tense muscles, can help improve bladder control and reduce symptoms of urinary retention.
 This involves contracting and relaxing the muscles used to stop the flow of urine, ideally under the guidance of a pelvic health therapist who can ensure proper technique.
 Gradually increasing the intensity of these exercises as strength improves can make a significant difference in bladder function.
 Regular practice helps build muscle endurance and coordination, providing a foundation for better bladder management.

 Biofeedback involves using specialised equipment to monitor how effectively you are engaging your pelvic floor muscles.
 Sensors provide real-time feedback, allowing you to learn how to better control muscle contractions and relaxations.
 This technique can be especially beneficial if you have difficulty identifying the correct muscles during exercises.
 By visualising your muscle activity, you can develop greater awareness and control, which can reduce episodes of urinary retention over time.